pegnet/docs/faq.md

    </details>
    <details>
       <summary id="how-is-stability-maintained" aria-hidden="true">How is price stability maintained on exchanges?</summary>
       <p>Via arbitrage.
-For example, on an exchange, if pUSD dropped to $0.95, then it could be purchased at the discount (thus raising the price) while simultaneously burning pUSD at the $1.00 set by the external oracle within PegNet.
+For example, on an exchange, if pUSD dropped to $0.95, then it could be purchased at the discount (thus raising the price) while simultaneously converting pUSD at the $1.00 set by the external oracle within PegNet.
 With arbitrage, the profits can be left in any asset on the exchanges, such as USD, BTC, or any other asset.</p>
    </details>
    <details>
       <summary id="what-are-the-mining-rewards" aria-hidden="true">How many PEG are rewarded per block?</summary>